anant-svc/slimonade/README.md

 * Build small to large applications
 * Cost effective and value for money
 * Quick development and scale it
+* React developer - it is similar to JSX syntax (LemonadeJS - Free!)

 # Breanchmark:
 * There is no page caching